joakim-brannstrom/dextool/plugin/mutate/README_config.md

 are found then used as test case binaries.
 This is a convenient option to use when they are all in a directory easily accessible.

+`test_cmd_dir_search`: How `test_cmd_dir` is scanned for executables.
+Default is to scan recursively but if this is a problem because there are e.g. executable test data in sub directories the search mode can be changed to `shallow`.

 `test_cmd_dir_flag`: The flags here are used when executing binaries found via `test_cmd_dir`.
 It is a convenient way of inactivating test cases in e.g.
 Googletest.